yedino/galaxy42/galaxy42/README.txt

 Then create also a demo for it (see how other demos are done, see function run_mode_developer, see demo developer_tests::wip_galaxy_route_doublestar that can be used in simulation of few nodes etc)

+Q: How to debug a crash, memory leak, etc, how to run in valgrind/gdb
+A: [debug.nocap] You can use gdb and valgrind, but if you have a problem there that the CAP privilages level block your debug tool from working (as is the case with some hardened platforms) then if you can run a test, or a demo [devel.demo] that does not require net CAP privilages etc, then use the binary file that is not trying to get CAP rights, the file nocap-* binary, e.g.: nocap-tunserver.elf e.g.: valgrind  ./nocap-tunserver.elf --devel e.g.: valgrind  ./nocap-tunserver.elf --devel  --demo foo